 Union College is committed to providing an inclusive educational experience for students with disabilities.

-Disability Support Services (DSS) are designed to assist students with documented disabilities.
+Universal Accessibility Services (UAS) are designed to assist students with documented disabilities.
 The goal is to ensure that each Union College student is provided equal access to the College’s academic programs, activities, and awards without discrimination on the basis of a disabling condition.

 Students who have documented disabilities may receive help with the following: